Become a Creator today!Start creating today - Share your story with the world!

 Speaker

 I think a lot of my teammates are at that point, obviously, too.
 It's like, where's your mind?
 What are you telling it? you know Positive thoughts, negative thoughts.
-But yeah, I think it comes down to the individual to do that work. um And thankfully, we are offered other psychologists like um opportunity as well. like you Say you don't like really match with Peter.
+But yeah, I think it comes down to the individual to do that work. um And thankfully, we are offered other psychologists like um opportunity as well. of like Say you don't like really match with Peter.
 It's like, OK, the United States Olympic Committee can you know help you find another one.

 Speaker